Mazie Hirono

 Mazie Keiko Hirono (/ˈmeɪzi hiˈroʊnoʊ/; Japanese name: 広野慶子, Hirono Keiko; born November 3, 1947) is an American lawyer and politician serving since 2013 as the junior United States senator from Hawaii.
 A member of the Democratic Party, Hirono previously served as a member of the United States House of Representatives for Hawaii's 2nd congressional district from 2007 to 2013.
-She has been the dean of Hawaii's congressional delegation since 2013, when Senator Daniel Akaka retired.
+She has been the dean of Hawaii's congressional delegations since 2013, when Senator Daniel Akaka retired.
 Hirono also served as a member of the Hawaii House of Representatives from 1981 to 1994 and as Hawaii's tenth lieutenant governor from 1994 to 2002.
 She was the Democratic nominee for governor of Hawaii in 2002, but lost to Republican Linda Lingle.

 Hirono is the first elected female senator from Hawaii, the first Asian-American woman elected to the Senate, the first U.S. senator born in Japan, and the nation's first Buddhist senator although she considers herself a non-practicing Buddhist.
 She is often cited with Hank Johnson as the first Buddhist to serve in the United States Congress.
 She is also the third woman to be elected to Congress from Hawaii (after Patsy Mink and Pat Saiki).

 In 2012, Hirono was the Democratic nominee for the U.S. Senate seat being vacated by Akaka.
 Hirono won the election, defeating Lingle in a landslide, 63% to 37%.
 She was sworn in on January 3, 2013, by Vice President Joe Biden.
 Hirono was the only person of Asian ancestry serving in the U.S. Senate from 2013 until 2017, when senators Tammy Duckworth and Kamala Harris were sworn in, representing Illinois and California, respectively.
 Hirono is Hawaii's junior senator, and Brian Schatz is its senior senator.
 She was reelected to the Senate in 2018 and won a third term against Republican nominee Bob McDermott in 2024.
+She is expected to be the oldest serving female U.S. senator when Jeanne Shaheen retires in 2027.

 Early life and education

-Mazie Hirono was born on November 3, 1947, in Fukushima Prefecture, Japan to Laura Chie Satō, as Japanese American, and Hirono Matabe, a Japanese veteran of World War II.
+Mazie Hirono was born on November 3, 1947, in Fukushima Prefecture, Japan to Laura Chie Satō, a Japanese American, and Hirono Matabe, a Japanese veteran of World War II.
 Laura decided to return to Hawaii with Mazie and one of Mazie's brothers in March 1955.
 Hirono never saw her father again before he died.
 Laura became a newspaper proofreader in 1961 and retired from the Hawaii Newspaper Agency in 1986.

 Raised in Honolulu, Hirono became a naturalized U.S. citizen in 1959.
 She graduated from Kaimuki High School, which had a predominantly Japanese American student body at the time.
 Hirono then enrolled at the University of Hawaiʻi at Mānoa, graduating Phi Beta Kappa with a Bachelor of Arts in psychology in 1970.
 She later attended Georgetown University Law Center in Washington, D.C., where she obtained her Juris Doctor in 1978.
 Hirono then returned to Honolulu, where she practiced law.